There are various reasons why you might want to rotate your screen in Windows.

 The first way you can try to rotate your laptop or PC screen is with a keyboard shortcut.
 Whether this work for you or not will depend on the hardware and software on your PC.
 Some software, for example Nvidia and AMD drivers, allow you to create ‘Hotkeys’ to rotate the screen using a shortcut such as Shift-Alt-Arrow keys.

 However, the lack of a hotkey option could be because you don’t have the software installed.
 For example, Intel’s Graphics and Media Control Panel needs to be installed if you have Intel graphics.

-The other method requires you to dive into the Settings menu (or Control Panel on older versions), but that might become tedious if you regularly like to switch between portrait and landscape.
+The other methods require you to dive into the settings of the various devices, but that might become tedious if you regularly like to switch between portrait and landscape.